 While Reiki groups can be created for several purposes, it’s crucial to have a common goal to generate a strong energy frequency.
-Working with a common goal ensures that proper healing occurs through a well-balanced energy flow from the practitioner to the members.
+Working with a common goal ensures proper healing through a well-balanced energy flow from the practitioner to the members.

-Reiki energy connects both the spiritual and energetic levels, allowing people to connect through frequency vibration.
+Reiki energy connects the spiritual and energetic levels, allowing people to connect through frequency vibration.
 Therefore, physical presence isn’t necessary since all humans are interconnected through universal life force energy.

 Experienced Reiki healers (usually level II or above) can send energy to people in any world’s geographic location.
 Distance between a recipient and a practitioner doesn’t matter, but the connection does.

 Therefore, as the practitioner, choose a time and date that suits you.
 This is because you’ll need to be in your best mental and emotional state to generate your energy and pass it on to others.
-Once you’ve selected a date and time that you believe is ideal, it’s time to invite participants (well-in advance).
+Once you’ve selected a date and time that you believe is ideal, it’s time to invite participants (well in advance).

-Again, you can transmit Reiki energy without being close or even seeing the recipients.
+Again, you can transmit Reiki energy without being close to or even seeing the recipients.
 So you can still connect to clients who don’t want to be part of a conference call or zoom meeting.

 The problem with remote group healing is that people are often busy and can easily forget or lose track of time.
-As a Reiki practitioner, your role is to take control and understand that while group members might be interested, they can easily be distracted or even forget about the appointment due to daily responsibilities.
+As a Reiki practitioner, your role is to take control and understand that while group members might be interested, they can easily be distracted or even forget the appointment due to daily responsibilities.